MauriceBoendermaker/durl/README.md

 No gatekeepers.
 No takedowns.
 Just truth, trust, and transparency.

 Owning short links is made equally accessible for anyone, by leveraging Circles trust groups, where users can equally mint tokens.

-# Decentralized URL Shortener (xDAI / Gnosis / Circles)

-This is a trustless, decentralized URL shortener built on the Gnosis Chain (formerly xDAI).
-It stores short links permanently on-chain and allows users to generate both random and custom short URLs, optionally protected by a CRC token payment.
-Since CRC is an equally mintable token for everyone, it is a fair alternitive to other forms of currency.

 ---